8 Standard continuous distributions

 This distribution is important in practice since any normal distribution can be rescaled into a standard normal distribution using \[\begin{equation} Z = \frac{X - \mu}{\sigma}. \tag{8.7} \end{equation}\] Since \(Z = (X - \mu)/\sigma\), then \(X = \mu + \sigma Z\), and so \[ \operatorname{E}[X] = \operatorname{E}[\mu + \sigma Z] = \mu + \sigma \operatorname{E}[Z] = \mu \] because \(\operatorname{E}[Z] = 0\).
 Also \[ \operatorname{var}[X] = \operatorname{var}[\mu +\sigma Z] = \sigma^2\operatorname{var}[Z] = \sigma^2 \] because \(\operatorname{var}[Z] = 1\).
 Finally \[ M_X(t) = \operatorname{E}[e^{tX}] = \operatorname{E}\big[\exp\{t(\mu + \sigma Z)\}\big] = \exp(\mu t)\operatorname{E}\big[\exp(t\sigma Z)\big]. \] However, \(\operatorname{E}\big[\exp(t\sigma Z)\big] = M_Z(t\sigma) = \exp\left\{\frac{1}{2}(\sigma t)^2\right\}\) so \[ M_Z(t) = \displaystyle \exp\left(\frac{t^2}{2}\right). \]

-The four R functions for working with the normal distribution have the form [dpqr]norm(mean, sd) (see App.
-D).
-By default, mean = 0 and sd = 1, corresponding to the standard normal distribution.
+The four R functions for working with the normal distribution have the form [dpqr]norm() (see App.
+E) since, by default, mean = 0 and sd = 1 when using [dpqr]norm(), corresponding to the standard normal distribution.
 Note that the normal distribution is specified by giving the standard deviation and not the variance.

 The probability \(\Pr(a < X \le b)\) where \(X\sim N(\mu, \sigma^2)\) can be written \[ \Pr(a < X \le b) = F_X(b) - F_X(a). \] where \(F_X(x)\) is the distribution function in Def.
 8.6.
 The integral in the distribution function cannot be written in terms of standard functions and in general must be evaluated for a particular \(x\) numerically (e.g., using Simpson’s rule or similar).
 However, all statistical packages have built-in procedures to evaluate \(F_X(x)\) for any \(z\) (such as pnorm() in R).